shenlin192/Projet-de-R-D/README.md

 4. Create a `Rectangle` object pointer by using the `createRectPtr` function
 5. Encapsulate the creation of C++ object into JavaScript function prototype, so that we can use that object with JavaScript syntax.

 The main difference is, this time in the JavaScript file, we have to specific which type (int or double) of the template classes or functions is needed.
 It's worth noting that, in order to distinguish functions or classes that have the same name in C++ source file, the compiler does something called "name mangling", so that after compilation, each function or class will only have a unique name.
-In our experiment for example, `_Z13createRectObjii` reprensents the `Rectangle<int> createRectObj(int a, int b)` function in source code; `_Z13createRectObjdd` represents the `Rectangle<double> createRectObj(double a, double b)` .
+In our experiment for example, `_Z13createRectObjii` represents the `Rectangle<int> createRectObj(int a, int b)` function in source code; `_Z13createRectObjdd` represents the `Rectangle<double> createRectObj(double a, double b)` .

 ## Boost
 ### Boost library
 Source code to create library for Boost experiment is in path "./sourceCode/cpp/Boost.cpp".
-Since there are numbers of functions predifined in Boost, we chose only one of them to test if Boost can cooperate with node-ffi.
+Since there are numbers of functions predefined in Boost, we chose only one of them to test if Boost can cooperate with node-ffi.
 In this experiment, the `timer` and `progress` of Boost are chosen as for testing.

 It's worth noting that we do not expose Boost directly to node-ffi.
-Instead, we created a wrapper function `testBoost` containing the necessary C++ code of Boost for lately use.
+Instead, we created a wrapper function `testBoost` containing the necessary C++ code of Boost for lately using.

 ### Boost test
 The source code for boost timer test is in path "./sourceCode/js/Boost.js".
 The usage of Boost with FFI is the same as the BasicUsage (like calling a normal global function, calling a global variable...).
 All we need to do is to "include" the Boost library in the C++ file, and then generate a shared library.
 After that functions defined in Boost can be used easily from JavaScript.